 • Which organization or which person are you going to visit?
 That’s a dumb mandatory question in my opinion for someone who wish to only travel in Russia, especially for first timers.

-If this was a regular visa application (meaning not an e-visa), this would be were you write down the details of your LOI (Letter of Invitation/Voucher) but an e-visa application doesn’t require one, so why do they ask?
+If this was a regular visa application (meaning not an e-Visa), this would be were you write down the details of your LOI (Letter of Invitation/Voucher) but an e-visa application doesn’t require one, so why do they ask?
 I have no clue.

 Or else, I simply suggest to write down the abbreviation N/A “non applicable”.